 You will usually need GCSE in English and maths at grade 4 or above.
 This is not always essential.
 Check the job listing for the exact skills and qualifications each employer wants you to have.

-Interested?
+Has this guide to mechanic apprenticeships got you interested?
 Read what being an apprentice mechanic is really like.